 Facebook passes Google | The battle is on

 Last week, Facebook took a crown that Google has long held as its own: the most visited web site for the week.
 As reported by web traffic ranking service Hitwise on March 15, Facebook accounted for 7.07 percent of United States web traffic in the week ending March 13, while Google accounted for 7.03 percent.
-It may seem like a very minor difference, but in the battle of the web giants, the Google/Facebook rivalry has implications bigger than guaranteed payday loans.
+It may seem like a very minor difference, but in the battle of the web giants, the Google/Facebook rivalry has implications bigger than payday loans.

 How Facebook is catching up to Google